-Though, most congregations are led by rabbis, it is not required.
+Though most congregations are led by rabbis, it is not required in today times.
 Anyone can lead a congregation or be a prayer leader.
-But having a rabbi to lead a congregation does help to strengthen the community.
+Having a rabbi to lead a congregation helps to strengthen the community.
 A rabbi can give focus to Jews in a community whether they belong to the congregation or not.
 Teach and give sermons from the portions of the Torah.

 The downside of a congregational rabbi is being on-call 24-hours-a-day; seven-days-a-week.
-Since a rabbi never knows when he or she may be called to give counsel or help someone in some way, there is a sacrifice when signing the contract to be a congregational rabbi.
+Since a rabbi never knows when he or she may be called to give counsel or help someone, there is a sacrifice when signing the contract to be a congregational rabbi.

 Newly ordained rabbis are choosing other opportunities outside synagogues and putting family first.
 The Code of Ethics continues to be honored with or without a congregation.
-Just like doctors, rabbis can find it difficult to find a balance between rabbinical duties and family life and responsibilities.
+Just like doctors, rabbis can find it difficult to find a balance between rabbinical duties, family life, and responsibilities.

-Just as a congregation doesn’t have to have a rabbi, a rabbi doesn’t need a congregation to be a good rabbi.
 Some of the most effective rabbis today do not have congregations.
-You could say that the world is their congregation and the Torah can travel.
-Not having a congregation enables them to go where ever they are needed and when they are needed without having as many arrangements to make.
+They are working in organizations and corporate companies.
+The world is their congregation and the Torah can travel.
+Not having a congregation enables them to go where they are needed and when they are needed.

 Congregations without Walls